Scottish Word: Geenyoch.

 “Noo listen hard vicar, please dinni refer tae me as a ‘burd’.
 I am the professor’s secretary.
 The professor’s aside ye wi his tea an his wee terrier is awayis barkin at the bursour.
 There are … Continue reading Aside.

 “It’s still too early in the year, you’ll cause a major forhoo event in the hedge if ye carry on.”
-Translated: forhoo: foresake, abandon (a nest).
+Translate: forhoo: foresake, abandon (a nest).
 “It is still too early in the year, you will … Continue reading Forhoo.